-SUPRA makes a number of submissions both internally to the University and more broadly to government reviews to make sure that postgraduate student interests are consistently high on the agenda of the government and the University.
-Below are downloadable copies of some of our older submissions.
+SUPRA makes a number of submissions both internally to the University and to government reviews to make sure that postgraduate student interests are consistently high on the agenda of the government and the University.

 2018 SUPRA Submission to the NSW Ombudsman: Response to discussion paper on complaints about the supervision of postgraduate students

 SUPRA’s submission highlighted a lack of transparency and real complexities in existing University processes when Higher Degree by Research students are forced to lodge complaints about their supervision.
 SUPRA offered proposals for improvements with an emphasis on commitment by the Faculty for early resolution and option for an independent mediator.

 2013 SUPRA Submission on sex and gender diversity